Optical media preservation

-The preservation of optical media is essential because it is a resource in libraries, and stores audio, video, and computer data to be accessed by patrons.
+The preservation of optical media is essential because it is a resource in libraries, and stores audio, video, and computer data.
 While optical discs are generally more reliable and durable than older media types, (magnetic tape, LPs and other records) environmental conditions and/or poor handling can result in lost information.

 Types of media

 The two broad types of optical discs are Compact Discs (CDs) and DVDs.
 Data is retrieved by both CDs and DVDs by devices that focus a laser light beam against the reflective layer allowing data to be read.
 The data layer, supported by the polycarbonate substrate can be metallic or dye-based, depending on the disc type.

 The reflective and data layers of CDs are just below the label and a thin sheet of polycarbonate substrate.
 A much thicker layer of the substrate supports and protects the bottom of the disc.
 The reflective and data layers of double-sided DVDs are in the center of the disc structure, housed between two equal layers of polycarbonate substrate.
 Because the data layer of CDs is more exposed than double-sided DVDs, a thin lacquer layer is used to protect the surface of the CD.
 The top of a CD is delicate and fragile; the bottom is merely a transparent protective covering.

 For preservation purposes: Gold CD-R (Compatible Disc-Recordable) and DVD-R (Digital Video Disc-Recordable or Digital Versatile Disc-Recordable) discs are preferred by experts over aluminium and silver for reliable long-term backup storage—the reflective layer of the optical disc is gold.

 Permanent and long-term storage are distinct. “[D]igital archiving experts commonly acknowledge that no carrier is permanent.
 Instead, one must maintain data transferred to storage and provide access and ensure integrity of the information for the long-term.”
 As technology changes data can be migrated from an older to a newer type of media to avoid media failure or “format obsolescence”—a real threat for technology when it is no longer supported.
 If the machine required to play and read the discs is not kept in working order and maintained, data loss may result.
 Risks involved with optical media are covered below.